LiberTEM/LiberTEM/docs/source/contributing.rst

 both for development and then again for building the production version.

 If you would like to contribute to the client, you first need to set up the development environment.
-For this, first install NodeJS.
+For this, first install Node.js.
 On Linux, we recommend to `install via package manager
 <https://nodejs.org/en/download/package-manager/>`_, on Windows `the installer
 <https://nodejs.org/en/download/>`_ should be fine.
 Choose the current LTS
 version.

-One you have NodeJS installed, you should have the :code:`npm` command available in your path.
+One you have Node.js installed, you should have the :code:`npm` command available in your path.
 You can then install the needed build tools and dependencies by changing to the client directory and running the install command: